mseri/blog/content/posts/67-bringing-the-data-back-from-the-US-to-us.md

 - [**Immich**](https://immich.app) is a high‑performance, open‑source self‑hosted solution for photo and video backup with automatic device syncing, face recognition, ML‑powered search, albums and sharing.
 Essentially a privacy‑respecting Google Photos replacement.

-  The downsite is only that you have to host yourself.
-But from what I saw, it is a relatively smooth sail that can give you full control over your media library without vendor lock‑in.
+  The downside is that you have to host it yourself.
+But from what I saw, it is relatively smooth sailing and can give you full control over your media library without vendor lock‑in.

 - [**Ente Photos**](<https://ente.io>) offers end‑to‑end encrypted photo and video backup with EU servers, open‑source apps, family sharing and easy Apple and Google Photos migration.
 Unlike Immich it is a hosted service and it strikes a good balance between convenience and privacy for non‑technical users.
 I was impressed by how well-made it looks, the incredibly positive reviews and the good pricing.